beeme1mr/kubecon-us-25-flag-observablity/slides.md

 <v-click>

-But they need to be <span class="text-blue-400 font-bold">visible</span> in our observability stack
+But they need to be <span v-mark.underline.purple="2" class="text-purple-400">visible</span> in our observability stack

 </v-click>

 <v-click>

-OpenFeature + OpenTelemetry make this possible with <span class="text-green-400 font-bold">open standards</span>
+OpenFeature + OpenTelemetry make this possible with <span v-mark.underline.blue="3" class="text-blue-400">open standards</span>

 </v-click>